sybrew/the-seo-framework/readme.txt

 	* **Migration:**
 		* SEOPress's metadata is now detected when activating the plugin for the first time, so TSF can suggest to [migrate SEO metadata](https://theseoframework.com/extensions/transport/).
 	* **Third party support:**
-		* This plugin can now be updated via [GitHub PLugin Updater](https://git-updater.com/knowledge-base/general-usage/).
+		* This plugin can now be updated via [GitHub Plugin Updater](https://git-updater.com/knowledge-base/general-usage/).
 	* **Accessibility:**
 		* You can now opt to use a low contrast color pallete for the SEO Bar.
 			* We are aware this should be [configurable via the device settings](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-contrast), but this standard is inconsistent.
 Besides, giving an option allows any site owner to set a preference.